 Taken together, these eight elements form a recursive circuit rather than a one-way pipeline.
 Ontology supplies the field; semiosis differentiates it; dynamics mobilizes it; temporality orders it; creativity transforms it; causality constrains it; structure stabilizes it; and epistemology reflects and recalibrates it.
 The observer is not outside this circuit but embedded within it, participating in the continuous balancing of energy in motion.
 This accords with second-order cybernetics and enactive cognition, where the observer is part of the system observed (von Foerster, 1974; Varela et al., 1991).

-In DAC terms, a “successful” balance of change is not the elimination of tension but the maintenance of coherent circulation among these dimensions, enough structure to sustain meaning, enough creativity to allow evolution, enough causality to preserve continuity, and enough epistemic reflexivity to prevent dogmatism.
+In DAC8 terms, a “successful” balance of change is not the elimination of tension but the maintenance of coherent circulation among these dimensions, enough structure to sustain meaning, enough creativity to allow evolution, enough causality to preserve continuity, and enough epistemic reflexivity to prevent dogmatism.
 Change, therefore, is not an interruption of order but its metastable mode of existence: a designed, observed, and continually renegotiated flow of becoming.

 References (APA)